dokku/dokku/docs/development/plugin-triggers.md

 ### `post-extract`

-- Description: Allows you to modify the contents of an application *after* it has been extracted from git/tarball but *before* the image source type is detected.
+- Description: Allows you to modify the contents of an app *after* it has been extracted from git/tarball but *before* the image source type is detected.
 - Invoked by: `dokku tar:in`, `dokku tar:from` and the `receive-app` plugin trigger
 - Arguments: `$APP` `$TMP_WORK_DIR` `$REV`
 - Example: